Brad Cox-trained Essential Quality wins Belmont Stakes

 ”This is my second home,” said Saez, who dedicated the race to the memory of his younger brother Juan who was killed in a riding accident in 2014. ”This was the race I wanted to win.”

-But the victory also comes with a shadow hanging over the Dubai ruler Sheikh Mohammed bin Rashid Al Maktoum, who runs the Godolphin.
-Sheikh Mohammed faces scrutiny of human rights issues after a judge in England ruled that he orchestrated the abductions of two of his adult daughters.
+But the victory also comes with a shadow hanging over United Arab Emirates ruler Sheik Mohammed bin Rashid Al Maktoum, who runs the Godolphin.
+Sheik Mohammed faces scrutiny of human rights issues after a judge in England ruled that he orchestrated the abductions of two of his adult daughters.

-Talking only about his ownership and not the situation in Dubai, Cox made it a point to mention Sheikh Mohammed moments after the Belmont.
+Talking only about his ownership and not the situation in Dubai, Cox made it a point to mention Sheik Mohammed moments after the Belmont.

 The race was run without a horse trained by Baffert, who was banned by the New York Racing Association after Medina Spirit tested positive and ran third in the Preakness.
 Churchill Downs suspended Baffert for two years after an second sample from the Derby came back positive for betamethasone, which is prohibited at any level on race day in Kentucky, Maryland and New York.